MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-11-30-moulettes.markdown

 OA: And the dialogue around it.
 It's still a very relevant subject, about how people talk about science and what they think is true and what is not.
 One of the strands of all of Moulettes albums, including Preternatural, is there's always a celebration of science or a discussion of science.
 There's also an underpinning of some environmental stuff that we are very interested in.{: .interviewee }

-We're from Brighton, one of the only places that has a Green (Party) [MP&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Member_of_parliament), it's the only Green MP in the UK.
+We're from Brighton, one of the only places that has a Green (Party) [MP&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Member_of_parliament), it's the only Green MP in the UK.
 We are engaged on a kind of political level but it's not kind of in your face, it's trying to start a discussion, really, about certain issues like animals... it's great fun, kids love it as well.
 Like Hannah was saying... it's great inter-generational stuff.
 It's great what some people come up with when you have animals involved.
 There are some massive animal lovers out there, serious animal lovers.
 {: .interviewee }

-HM: Everyone can agree on [David Attenborough&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/David_Attenborough) as well, that's a really nice thing.
+HM: Everyone can agree on [David Attenborough&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/David_Attenborough) as well, that's a really nice thing.
 He sent me a letter!
 {: .interviewee }

 AG: What?!